pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The test of courage comes when we are in the minority.
 The test of tolerance comes when we are in  the majority."
 --Ralph W. Sockman

+"Every difficulty is an opportunity for excellence."
+--Brian Solar's commanding officer in the Army

 "Oppression breeds the power to oppose it."
 --[Andrew Solomon](https://www.ted.com/talks/andrew_solomon_how_the_worst_moments_in_our_lives_make_us_who_we_are)